TRIPLEP80/DSA-DOCUMENTATION./README.md

 # DSA-DOCUMENTATION.
-Class is over and is time to start building portfolio.
+Class is over and is time to start building my Portfolio.